Anti-Russian hate in Europe is making chefs and school children out to be enemies

 Not all of them are feeling targeted.
 Katia Nikitina, 37, a marketing specialist originally from Russia, said none of her friends have blamed her for the “war of one crazy man,” as she described it.
 But she said she tried to explain to her British friends that more Russians would demonstrate against the war if doing so didn’t risk going to jail.
 More than 4,500 protesters were arrested on Sunday alone at antiwar demonstrations across Russia, according to the independent human rights organization OVD-Info.

 In a global city like London, where hundreds of accents can be heard on “the tube,” a Russian speaker doesn’t stand out.
 But places with a visible Russian connection have been called out over the invasion.
-Mari Vanna, a high end Russian restaurant in Knightsbridge, has garnered reviews on Google like: “The food was great but unfortunately the war has ruined our appetites.”
-A receptionist at another Russian restaurant in London, who asked not to be named for fear of further abuse, said his place is receiving 30 to 40 hate messages a day, mostly from Brits and Americans.
+Mari Vanna, a high-end Russian restaurant in Knightsbridge, has garnered reviews on Google like: “The food was great but unfortunately the war has ruined our appetites.”
+A receptionist at another Russian restaurant in London, who asked not to be named for fear of further abuse, said his place is receiving 30 to 40 hate messages a day, mostly from Britons and Americans.
 He passes the worst ones on to the police.

-“Do you want to hear one?” he asked before pushing play on a recording featuring a British accent who was shouting: “Get out of our f------ country before we come burn you down, you f------ scum.”
+“Do you want to hear one?” he asked before pushing play on a recording featuring a person with a British accent who was shouting: “Get out of our f---ing country before we come burn you down, you f---ing scum.”

-Chef Zimin, who has lived in Britain for the past six years, said it wasn’t easy being Russian right now.
+Zimin, who has lived in Britain for the past six years, said it isn’t easy being Russian right now.
 He was speaking to a Post reporter at his restaurant, which serves traditional Russian dishes like borscht and Russian honey cake and has a vast selection of infused vodkas.
-The staff hailed from many countries.
-One of the hosts was Ukrainian.
+The staff hail from many countries.
+One of the hosts is Ukrainian.

-“Most of people I know in London and Moscow are against the war,” he said.
+“Most of the people I know in London and Moscow are against the war,” he said.
 “We cannot stop being Russians, war or no war.
 We are Russians and we will continue being Russians, but we are not Russians who try to kill our neighbors.”

-Zimin said there’s much about his motherland he’s proud of, but expressing that pride is not befitting of the moment.
+Zimin said there’s much about his motherland he’s proud of but that expressing that pride is not befitting of the moment.

 “We are a country of Tolstoy and Dostoevsky,” he said.
 “But not really for today.”